 I knew when I opened up the skein of yarn and started working up the foundation single crochet stitch, I knew that this yarn was going to be beautiful!
 When working with hand dyed yarn or variegated yarn, I loved yarns that work up with multiple colors and the quick color changes.
 Do you know how to work the foundation single crochet?
 If not, here is a tutorial how.

-The Ava Cowl Crochet Pattern can be found in my pattern store as an ad free and beautifully formatted PDF.
+The Wildflowers Cowl Crochet Pattern can be found in my pattern store as an ad free and beautifully formatted PDF.

 - PIN the pattern to save for later on your Pinterest Boards Here!